SevilayOzturk/Merchant-Improved/README.md

 # Merchant-Improved

-This program written for 1430 introduction to programming class
+This program was written for 1430 introduction to programming class